WPMedia/feed-components/README.md

 For a currently unknown reason, the package linking **does not work** correctly when importing that module in any output type component.
 An error of the following kind gets thrown when tryjng to link the output component
 `Error: EROFS: read-only file system, open '/opt/engine/bundle/linked_modules/@wpmedia/sitemaps-xml-block/output-types/xml.js'`
 If you need to work on creating an output block, put the content of the output block within `skeleton-fusion-feeds` output component with a name that corresponds to the feature block's name.
-For example if you have a feature file with in your block named `xml.js` like 📂blocks ∟📁Facebook-feed-block
+For example if you have a feature file with in your block named `xml.js` like

-∟📁features
-∟📁facebook-feed
+ blocks
+│
+ └───Facebook-feed-block
+│
+└───features
+│
+ └───Facebook-feed
+xml.js

-∟xml.js create an output component called `f.js`
+create an output component called `xml.js`

 ## Preferred Architecture